 Community Teaching Volunteer in Malawi

-On this project, you’ll get the unique opportunity to meet the local Malawian children as a community teacher in rural Malawi.
+During your time on this project, you’ll get the unique opportunity to meet the local Malawian children as a community teacher in rural Malawi.
 Through informal lessons, dance, song and play, you will help children who are not able to attend school, expand their minds and learn about other languages and culture.

 The rural village leaders here would like to have community programs in the local village hall, to provide education for those who cannot attend school for reasons like time, distance or family commitments.
 Many of these children are quite young, requiring activities and attention that will keep them stimulated.
 It is through these activities that you will help to give these children language skills that will significantly help them in later life.